udaykiran009/oneCCL/doc/rst/source/generic_workflow.rst

 :guilabel:`Update instructions`.

-Below is a generic flow of using the Intel® CCL in C++:
+Below is a generic flow of using the oneAPI CCL in C++:

 #.
 Initialize the library:

    .. code-block::

-      iccl::environment env;
+      ccl::environment env;

 #.
 Create a communicator objects:

    .. code-block::

-     iccl::communicator comm;
+     ccl::communicator comm;

 #.
 Execute collective operation of choice on this communicator: